This could make or break your goal (whether it’s weight loss or bodybuilding).

 You shouldn’t do one without the other.

 Vitamins are essential.
-Refuelling your body after a workout is one of the most vital elements.
+Refueling your body after a workout is one of the most vital elements.

 When you eat, insulin is released in your body which helps your cells (particularly muscle cells) to absorb sugar and ultimately burn more weight.